-An experienced mom records why she wishes she’d had a pregnancy journal.
+An experienced mom records why she wishes she’d had kept a pregnancy journal.

 “If I would have written in a pregnancy journal, I would have…”

-- …been motivated to treat both of my pregnancies more equal.
+- been motivated to treat both of my pregnancies more equally.

 Pregnancy may be one of the most unique and amazing journeys you will ever experience.
 Taking some regular time to record it every day or two will give you a keepsake of memories to enjoy and share with your child.

 - Try to find the right day, time, and place for a time of peaceful reflection or meditation.
 Take a deep breath, exhale and consider what has happened and how you feel before you start putting pen to paper.